notaryproject/notation/tuf-design.md

 Users may want to verify that multiple parties have signed an artifact (per scenario #6 in the [requirements](https://github.com/notaryproject/requirements/blob/main/scenarios.md)).
 This may be to ensure that multiple teams have verified it (for example security and development teams), or that it has been approved by both the originator and an external company.
 Our design supports this use case through the use of [multi-role delegations](https://github.com/theupdateframework/taps/blob/master/tap3.md).

 Multi-role delegations allow an organization to delegate to a combination of roles, and require that these roles agree on the contents of an artifact.
-So, company A could delegate to security and development for packages, and these packages would be used only if both teams agreed on the artifact hash.
+So, company A could delegate to both security and development teams for their artifacts, and these artifacts would be verified only if both teams agreed on the artifact hash.
+In this example, there would be three targets metadata files generated.
+One from company A that makes the delegation, one from the security team signing the package, and one from the development team signing the package.
+When moving signatures to a new registry, the registry may move only the development team's signature, or all three targets metadata files.

 This mechanism could be used for signatures that have been copied from another registry to ensure that the previous signatory, and the copier have both signed the artifact.
+To do so, the copier can create a targets metadata file that signs the artifact, then the new registry can specify in a targets metadata delegation that the artifact should be signed by both the copier and the original signatory.

 ### Client Customizations